Jane Frances Kuka

-Jane Frances Kuka is a Ugandan educator, anti-Female Genital Mutilation (FGM) activist, politician and former Member of Parliament for Kapchorwa in Uganda's sixth parliament (1996 - 2001) and was replaced by Gertrude Kulany.
+Jane Frances Kuka (1952 or 1953 – 22 September 2025) was a Ugandan educator, anti-Female Genital Mutilation (FGM) activist and politician who was a Member of Parliament for Kapchorwa in Uganda's sixth parliament (1996–2001), and was replaced by Gertrude Kulany.
 She was the Minister of State for Gender and Development from 1996 to 1998, a State Minister for Disaster Preparedness in 1999 and later appointed Resident District Commissioner for Kapchorwa District in 2007 replacing Tezira Jamwa.

 Background and education

 Kuka was born Jane Frances Yasiwa in Sipi, Kapchorwa to Miriam Chelangat in the 1950s.
 She attended Gamutui Primary School then later in 1966 enrolled at Nyondo Teachers College in Mbale.
 She qualified as a teacher in 1969.
 She followed this up at Ggaba Teachers College and became a grade three teacher.

 Career

 Teaching

 Kuka was a music teacher at Gamutui Primary School in 1969.
 In 1988, she was promoted to Principal of Kapchorwa Teachers’ College.

 Politics

 Kuka unsuccessfully tried to run for Parliament in the 1989 elections as well as the Constituent Assembly elections in 1994.
 She was later elected as Woman Member of Parliament and represented Kapchorwa in Uganda's sixth parliament.

 In addition to being a Member of Parliament, she served as the State Minister for Gender and Community Development (1996 -1998).
-In 1999, she was transferred and appointed as the State Minister for Disaster Preparedness and Refugees.
+In 1999, she was transferred and appointed the State Minister for Disaster Preparedness and Refugees.